RolandBurrows/sudokuru/README.md

 - [X] Tests for each input check.

 Implementation:
+- [ ] Find starting row/column by calculating which one has the greatest number of pre-filled items.
 - [ ] Research and then implement algorithm based on real-world player strategies (do not utilize pure mathematical approach).
-- [ ] Find starting row/column by calculating which one has the greatest number of pre-filled items.
 - [ ] Attempt to use Naked / Hidden singles, pairs, triplets, qauds.

 Scaling:
-- [ ] Begin with 2x2 grid and scale up.
+- [ ] Begin with 2x2 grid and scale up to 9x9.

+Stretch Goals:
-- [ ] Tests for each level of scale.
+- [ ] Ability to use photo of sudoku puzzle, and OCR loads the data for solving.
+- [ ] Smartphone app